The qudit Pauli group: non-commuting pairs, non-commuting sets, and structure theorems: Some group theoretic results

 Lemma~\ref{lem:min-gen-set-first-bound} gives us a way to compute a near-minimal generating set of $\langle S \rangle$.
 At this point, it begs the question of whether a near-minimal generating set of $\langle S \rangle$ is also a minimal generating set of $\langle S \rangle$ or not.
 While we do not completely resolve this question here, we prove some partial results below in the remainder of this subsection.
 Let us first show that indeed there are cases where a near-minimal generating set is a minimal generating set.
 An easy example is the case when the number of invariant factors of $\pi_2(S)$ is zero.
 In this case, a near-minimal generating set of $\langle S \rangle$ has size one, and hence it is a minimal generating set.
 We give another example below. \begin{example} Suppose $S = \{X, \omega I\} \subseteq \hwgrp$, for any $d > 2$ and number of qudits $n$.
 Then one checks easily that $\langle S \rangle = \{\omega^j X^a : j,a \in \mathbb{Z}_d\}$.
 Thus $|\langle S \rangle| = d^2$.
 Computing the Smith normal form of $\pi_2(S)$ shows that the number of its invariant factors is one.
 Thus a near-minimal generating set of $\langle S \rangle$ has size two.
 Suppose for contradiction that there exists a minimal generating set $T$ of $\langle S \rangle$ with $|T|=1$.
 Since the maximum possible order of any element of $\hwgrp$ is $2d$ (Lemma~\ref{lem:max-degree}), this implies that $|\langle T \rangle| \leq 2d < d^2$.
 So $T$ cannot generate $\langle S \rangle$.
 Thus all near-minimal generating sets of $\langle S \rangle$ are also minimal generating sets of $\langle S \rangle$ in this example. \end{example}

 Let us now give an example where a near-minimal generating set is not a minimal generating set, i.e. there exists generating sets of $\langle S \rangle$ of exactly size $r \geq 1$, where $r$ is the number of invariant factors of $\pi_2(S)$.
-One such example is already given by Lemma~\ref{lem:min-gen-set-first-bound}(iv).
+One such example is when $r=k$ in Lemma~\ref{lem:min-gen-set-first-bound-simp} (then clearly $S$ is itself minimal).
 Another one is given below in Example~\ref{ex:stabilizer}.